Ammo Page: Tips for the Frugal and for the Furious!

 And this device makes it practical for groups to self serve and save group funds.
 The job is highly enjoyable and you really get to know the players over the course of an evening.
 Prepare to hear the latest news from the battle front on a minute by minute basis!
 Manning the Distribution Centre is a bit like being an army cook handing out snacks to hungry soldiers.
 You are popular and really connect to the appreciative troops.
 The personality of hungry and happy little troopers flows out in a way that is quite pleasant for the popular cook!

-Self Serve gives 20% savings on paintballs!
+Self Serve can give a savings on paintballs!

 ABOVE: We offer low impact / soft hit paintball for those who want the adrenaline level slightly reduced.
 Same price - but easier on the skin!
 Good for younger groups.
 Ask us for details!